wmbusmeters/wmbusmeters/README.md

 You can also use the XMLExtract Java program. `javac utils/XMLExtract` and then `java -cp utils XMLExtract` to print the key on the command line.

-You can run wmbusmeters with `--logtelegram`s to get log output that can be placed in a simulation.txt file.
+You can run wmbusmeters with `--logtelegrams` to get log output that can be placed in a simulation.txt file.
 You can then run wmbusmeter and instead of an usb device, you provide the `simulation.txt` file as argument.
 See test.sh for more info.